junchen14/Multi-Modal-Transformer/README.md

 ### Recent News

+> The code and paper of Twins-SVT is open sourced.
+The apper and code can be found [here](image-transformer.md)

 > Vision Transformer for deepfake detection.
 The paper can be found [here](image-transformer.md)

 > The code of VideoGPT is open sourced.
 The paper and code can be found [here](video-transformer.md)